laganojunior/lalaheadpats/_posts/2019-08-29-draft-pods.markdown

 me and perhaps change the overall calculus.
 But that's an exercise for perhaps another day.

 [^1]:
+    Eric would like to put for the record that he just wants to play with people he doesn't already know.
+He just likes testing himself against unknown players and decks.

+[^2]:
     I could have also reached this result by noting that the total tickets won in the tournament is 640 and that each of the 8 participants have equal probabilities of reaching any result.
 So the expected value of winnings per participant is $$640/8 = 80$$.
-But this approach extends better to the rest of this writing.
+But laying out the win count probabilities extends better to the rest of this writing.

-[^2]:
+[^3]:
     The $$200x^6$$ terms disappears because it shows up in both sides.
 It's related to the marginal additional tickets of me making to and playing the final game.
 Regardless of whether I face Jon in the first game or in the finals, I end up having to be better than 6 random people to get to and win in the finals.